rishikanthc/Scriberr/README.md

 This is Scriberr, a self-hostable AI audio transcription app.
 Scriberr uses the open-source [Whisper](https://github.com/openai/whisper) models from OpenAI, to transcribe audio files locally on your hardware.
 It uses the [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) high-performance inference engine for OpenAI's Whisper.
-Scriberr also allows you to summarize transcripts using OpenAI's ChatGPT API, with your own custom prompts.
-Summarization using ollama is also supported.
+Scriberr also allows you to summarize transcripts using ollama or OpenAI's ChatGPT API, with your own custom prompts.
+From v0.2.0 Scriberr supports offline speaker diarization.

 ## Features
 - Fast transcription with support for hardware acceleration across a wide variety of platforms